 Although my Twitter account is not for work, I also don’t post too many details about my personal life.
-I enjoy having a certain amount of privacy.
+I value having a certain amount of privacy.
 As is true with everyone using social media, whatever I choose to publish about my personal life is generally a calculated decision.
 This necessarily means that I am providing an incomplete picture of myself via Twitter and via my blog and via any other sort of public facing interaction.
 That’s just the way things are for anyone who chooses to publish information about their lives on the internet.
+People make choices of how much to reveal.
 See again paragraph two of the second question.

 Why should I follow you?

 I’m not here to convince anyone to follow me.
 I’m not on Twitter to accumulate followers.
 If you’re curious about me, about my perspectives, enjoy reading interesting articles, if you’d like to have a conversation with me—those are all valid reasons for following me, but far be it for me to tell anyone why they should or shouldn’t follow me.